 Did you not see the “ice canyoning is sexy” photo?
 Anytime you have to sign a waiver before being strapped into a harness, it’s going to be a good day.
 Also, crampons are my new favorite accessory.
 I was sad to see them go.
 Obviously I need to practice walking more.

 SHOTS SHOTS SHOTS!

 After Jeff, the six of us, and finally Marc descended the frozen waterfall, Marc did the best thing anyone can ever do – he passed out shots.
-This wasn’t any old toast, y’all.
+This wasn’t any old toast though.
 This was PIPING HOT CHICKEN BROTH business and it was the best toast of my life.
-Atop a snow covered Canadian mountain, with my husband and 4 friends, one or two of whom I just recently met who now know what they’re in for with me, having just rappelled down a 138′ frozen waterfall by a string of dental floss.
-Just when I thought I probably should have worn more than one thin pair of leopard print socks or some legit winter gloves, I’m handed a cup of the hottest beverage I’ve ever handled.
+Atop a snow covered Canadian mountain, with my husband and 4 friends, one or two of whom I just recently met who now know what they’re in for with me, having just rappelled down a 138′ frozen waterfall by a slither of dental floss.
+Just when I thought I probably should’ve worn more than one thin pair of leopard print socks or some legit winter gloves, I’m handed a cup of the hottest beverage I’ve ever handled.

 So my fave new shot is chicken broth.
 But don’t tell my peeps on the street, I’ve got a reputation to maintain here.

 So we were told, “There’s a place down the road with a big chicken on it.
 Eat there.”
 A few miles from the resort is one of the many locations of St. Hubert, a restaurant specializing in rotisserie chicken and bringing people back to life.
 The deals here are fantastic and everyone gets half a hamburger bun – my kinda joint.